jonsacbibit/core/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Bug report
+name: Bug report - .M4A Files not playing in NEXTCLOUD
-about: Create a report to help us improve
+about: Music app cannot play m4a
 title: ''
 labels: bug
 assignees: ''